S3 method for gam

 method = "simulate"

-) for QQ plots.- type
+) for QQ plots.- seed

 character; type of residuals to use.
 Only